-He then runs off and joins his mates as they run under the bridge above.
+He then runs off and joins his mates as they run under the bridge below.

 It’s not just Glasgow and Edinburgh which provided the backdrop as London also appears towards the end of the film for a couple of shots (as well as a montage of classical London images) as featured in my London ‘Trainspotting‘ feature at the start of last year.